Join the First-Ever

 Ian Cook

-Ketamine-assisted therapy for bipolar I, depression, and anxiety, clinical treatment (U.S., 2022)
+Ketamine therapy for bipolar I, depression, and anxiety, clinical treatment patient (U.S., 2022)

 Florence Moureaux